pypy/pypy/pypy/doc/index.rst

    index-report.rst
      .. ^^ of historic interest, and about EU fundraising

-   maemo.rst
-     .. ^^ obscure corner; not sure of status

    stackless.rst
      .. ^^ it still works; needs JIT integration; hasn't been maintained for years